seth-t-powell/List-HW/README.md

 ----
 `const_iterator cbegin() const noexcept`

 **Description:** Returns a const iterator to the first element of the linked list.

-Returns a const iterator to `tail` if empty.
+Note: If the container is empty, this should be equivalent to `cend()`. **This is NOT something that you should explicitly check for in `cbegin()`, but rather a sanity check for you to think about.**

 **Complexity: O(1)**